croquet/microverse/staging/docs/Tutorial.md

 Developing any Croquet application requires an API key that you can obtain from Croquet.
 It requires you to sign up as a developer to access this.
 You can sign up as a Croquet developer here:
 <https://croquet.io/developers/index.html>

-Select the [Sign Up](https://croquet.io/keys/) button in the top left to create a Croquet account to get started.
+Select the [Create one here](https://croquet.io/keys/) link in the top left to create a Croquet account to get started.
 Once you have done that, your first key is immediately generated and you will soon be ready to go.